‘General Hospital’ Speculation: More ABC Soap Alums Headed To Port Charles

 General Hospital is getting a One Life to Live transplant very soon.
-This has been talked about a lot in recent weeks with ABC getting the rights back to the two soaps that were canceled several years ago.
-In fact, a few of the actors on the show now actually came from One Life to Live as their original characters but had to be changed due to the dispute over the legal issues.
-This situation has caused a lot of mixed emotions among General Hospital fans, many of them upset with the cast additions because of all of the current actors that aren’t being used.
+This has been talked about a lot in recent weeks, with ABC getting the rights back to the two soaps that were canceled several years ago.
+In fact, a few of the actors on the show actually came from One Life to Live as their original characters, but their identities had to be changed due to the legal issues.
+This situation has caused a lot of mixed emotions among General Hospital fans, with many of them upset with the cast additions because of all of the current actors that aren’t being used.

-Last week, General Hospital fans waited late into the evening to find out about a big announcement Frank Valentini was teasing.
+Last week, General Hospital fans waited late into the evening to find out about a big announcement that Frank Valentini was teasing.
 It turned out that Hillary B. Smith was returning to the soap world and would be bringing her beloved One Life to Live character with her.
 We Love Soaps confirmed that Nora Buchanan would be arriving in Port Charles and would be facing off in the courtroom once again.
 There is some speculation that she will be paired opposite Diane Miller (Carolyn Hennesy) or Alexis Davis (Nancy Lee Grahn).
 The addition of Smith’s character has ruffled some feathers while other General Hospital fans are thrilled to see someone they loved from another soap join the current cast.

 Tune in to TOMORROW’s #drama filled SEASON ONE #FINALE of #OneLifeToLive! #OLTL45 #drama #TOLN #Soaps